 - Ringtails have an upper elevation limit of 2,900 meters.

-- The Ringtail reach sexual maturity in 2-3 years and have a gestation period of 51-54 days.
+- The Ringtail reaches sexual maturity in 2-3 years and has a gestation period of 51-54 days.

 - Ringtails are largely carnivorous with a diet consisting of mainly small mammals, such as rabbits, mice, rats and ground squirrels; however, their varied diet also includes birds, reptiles, insects, carrion, nuts, fish, and fruit.

 - Ringtails are one of the smallest species of the Procyonidae family.

 - Ringtails have an average lifespan of 7 years in the wild and 14.3 years in captivity.

 - The hind foot can be rotated 180 degrees so that the ringtail can descend trees or rocks head first.